The Lore of Tekkiowakka Mokupuni

 Mulder(Mayday) McCaw & The American

 One of those trips brought an American to the island, the first one in fact.
 Martin Fogmore came searching for mystical artifacts, a passion he had developed over the years.
-Using the growing village around lake Tekki-pa-ka-loa as his base Martin ultimately nothing but rumors and a love for rum.
+Using the growing village around lake Tekki-pa-ka-loa as his base Martin ultimately discovered the local's were tight-lipped about the mystical island lore and he found only rumors and a love for rum.
 His friend Mulder (everyone called him Mayday) began bringing a variety of rums from the outer islands and Martin began introducing the beverage to the locals.
 One day when Mt Tekkioloa was rumbling in the distance, Mulder flew his friend Martin over the volcano to see it from above and Martin fell in love with the beautiful lagoon surrounding it.
 The next day he packed up his belongings, including the many bottles of rum he had acquired, and asked Mulder to take him back to the lagoon where he planned to spend the next dry season.

 Rum and Relics